Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 3.md

 FindPairs with two layers will use two threads (three when safety is enabled) for the second phase.

+When using two layers, FindPairs offers a sixth scheduling mode, `ScheduleParallelByA()`.
+In this mode, thread-safety is only ensured for the entities in `layerA`, effectively making `layerB` exclusively read-only.
+It provides a little more parallelism for a very common use case.

 ## Modifying ColliderBody Data

 FindPairs always treats the `CollisionLayers` you pass in as `[ReadOnly]`.
 You